 The 8th Edition code 3680901 [1074] Endoscopic destruction of ureteric lesion back-maps to the 6th Edition code 9035800 [1088] Other procedures on ureter which is not listed above.
 This means additional event records will be taken out of casemix.
 Analysis for WIESNZ14 indicated there were relatively small numbers which were evenly distributed across all DHBs.
 Therefore it was decided no changes would be made.

+Hysteroscopy (S30012)

+Some sameday Hysteroscopy event records are excluded from casemix purchasing.

+These event records are tested for by checking:

+That the admission and discharge dates are the same

+AND

+That the event is non-acute/arranged (i.e. Admission Type not “AC” or “AA”)

+AND

+The patient’s age is greater than 15 years old

+AND

+There are at most three non-blank procedures codes

+AND

+Any of the first three recorded procedures is 3563000 [1259] Diagnostic hysteroscopy

+AND

+Neither of the other two possible procedure codes are from block [1910] or [1909]

 Gastroenterology Procedure Codes used to Identify Excluded Events

 The purpose of the next two clauses is to describe the exclusion rules for the three types of general gastroenterology ‘scope’ procedures known collectively as ERCP, Colonoscopy, and Gastroscopy.
 The structure below is the same as the WIESNZ14 Casemix Framework Document.
 It restricts the number of procedure codes present to at most three, and is applied in a way that is independent of the order in which procedures are coded.